GeraOSF/sorting-algorithm-visualizer/README.md

 # Sorting algorithm visualizer

-Welcome to my sorting algorithm visualizer, a learning tool built with React, Typescript, Tailwind, and testing done with Vitest.
+Welcome to my sorting algorithm visualizer, a learning tool built with React, Typescript, Tailwind, and testing done with Vitest!
 I decided to build this application to make the process of learning sorting algorithms more fun by visualizing them in action.
 I hope you enjoy playing around with it as much as I enjoyed coding it, you can check it out [HERE!](https://github.com/GeraOSF/sorting-algorithm-visualizer)